 Exclusion & Avoidance is about not investing in companies involved in controversial activities or conduct, including certain principal adverse indicators.
 Companies involved in the production of controversial weapons and tobacco are excluded from the investment universe.
 Controversial weapons are defined as anti-personnel mines, cluster ammunition, chemical weapons, biological weapons and nuclear weapons.
-Companies that structurally violate international principles and conventions, such as the UNGC, the UNGP, UNPRI and the OECD Guidelines for Multinational Enterprises, and show no willingness to improve, will be excluded as well.
+Companies that structurally violate international principles and conventions, such as the UNGC, the UNGP, UNPRI and the OECD

+Guidelines for Multinational Enterprises, and show no willingness to improve, will be excluded as well.

 ESG integration means that the Sub-Fund ensures that sustainability risks and opportunities are adequately considered in the investment analysis and processes.
-In the investment process the ESG profile of each company is

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. assessed to ensure minimum environmental and social safeguards as well as adherence to good corporate governance practices.
+In the investment process the ESG profile of each company is assessed to ensure minimum environmental and social safeguards as well as adherence to good corporate governance practices.
 Each company is assessed on a case-by-case basis, taking into account material risks in a given industry in combination with the company's risk exposure, governance practices and disclosure.
 More information can be found in our ESG Policy and Process document.